elbbo/hatespeech-sentiment-experiments/README.md

 ### Run the Experimets
 To run the pipelines load the repository
 - `git clone https://github.com/luckybobo/hatespeech-sentiment-experiments.git`
-and
+and build the project `mvn clean install`.
-- execute `App.java` in `/src/main/java/en/uni/due/haring/annotation/analyser/`.
+- Then execute `App.java` in `/src/main/java/en/uni/due/haring/annotation/analyser/`.

 The execution with the provided dataset leads to the results, which are discussed, analyzed and presented in the thesis.